→About me

 → Beat Lüthi

-From an early age, I was fascinated by the mysterious world of past eras — particularly the artistic evolution of historic interiors and furniture.
-Driven by tireless curiosity, I immersed myself in various stylistic movements and traditional craftsmanship techniques, inspired by the beauty and cultural significance of bygone times.
+From an early age, I was fascinated by the mysterious world of past eras – in particular the artistic development of historical interiors and furniture.
+With tireless curiosity, I immersed myself in different styles and craft techniques, inspired by the beauty and significance of earlier times.

-This passion has remained a constant thread throughout my life — a personal journey through time in which each object reveals new stories, secrets, and masterful craftsmanship.
+This passion has remained a constant throughout my life – a personal journey through time in which each object reveals new stories, secrets and remarkable craftsmanship.

-After graduating from the Restoration School in Lucerne in 1996, specializing in furniture, I founded my own studio that same year.
-I soon realised that light in interior design is far more than illumination — it is emotion, atmosphere, and expression.
-Thoughtful lighting design allows furniture, materials, and spaces to merge into a harmonious whole, profoundly shaping the sense of comfort and well-being.
+After graduating from the restoration school in Lucerne in 1996, specialising in furniture, I founded my own workshop the same year.
+I quickly realised that light in interior design is far more than mere illumination – it is emotion, atmosphere and expression.
+Thoughtful lighting allows furniture, materials and spaces to merge into a harmonious whole, shaping a strong sense of comfort and well-being.

-For me, the restoration of historic lighting is far more than a technical task — it is a sensitive interplay of craftsmanship, research, and respect for the original.
-Each luminaire carries its own story: of its era, of artistic movements, and of the people who created and lived with it.
+For me, the restoration of historical lighting is far more than a technical task – it is a sensitive interplay of craftsmanship, research and respect for the original.
+Each piece tells its own story: of its time of origin, of stylistic movements and of the people who created and used it.

-With a trained eye, I examine materials, construction, and light effect in order to carefully reveal the original character.
-The aim is not to erase the traces of time, but to understand them and reconcile them with modern functionality.
-The result is a careful balance between historical authenticity and contemporary technology — allowing the luminaire to shine once again in its full brilliance.
+With a trained eye, I analyse materials, construction and light effect in order to carefully reveal the original character.
+The aim is not to erase the traces of time, but to understand them and integrate them into a contemporary functionality.
+This creates a balance between historical authenticity and modern technology – allowing each piece to shine once again in its original splendour.

 → Milestones